EvaYiwenWang/PLSDAbatch_workflow/README.md

 # PLSDAbatch
-A new multivariate and non-parametric batch effect correction method based on Partial Least Squares Discriminant Analysis for microbial metagenome data.
+A new multivariate and non-parametric batch effect correction method based on Projection to Latent Structures Discriminant Analysis for microbiome data.

 ## pkgdown web page